Worship in the throne room

 • Wrong self-evaluation leads to wrong actions (Sardis, Laodicea)

-• Wrong priorities leading to meaninglessness (Ephesus)
+• Wrong priorities lead to meaninglessness (Ephesus)

 For all of them, worship is the answer.

-• When we know God and worship Him as He is, we understand ourselves better and see where we need Him.
+• When we know God and worship him as he is, we understand ourselves better and see where we need him.

 • When we find our place in relation to God, our priorities fall into place, for “If God is not first, everything else is in the wrong place.